lmarena/copilot-arena/README.md

 ## Read This To Get Started

 Step 1: Download the Copilot Arena extension from the [Visual Studio Code Store](https://marketplace.visualstudio.com/items?itemName=copilot-arena.copilot-arena).
-- If installed successfully, you will see Arena show up on the bottom right corner of your window.
+- If installed successfully, you will see Arena show up on the bottom right corner of your window and the check mark changes to a spinning circle when a completion is being generated,
 - Note, if you are using any other completion provider (e.g. Github Copilot), you must disable them when using Copilot Arena.

-Step 2: Read ["How do I use Copilot Arena?"](#how-do-i-use-copilot-arena) below to understand how to interact with paired completions.
-It's different than your standard autocomplete tool!
+Step 2: Copilot Arena currently supports two main feature: read [autocomplete](#autocomplete) and [in-line editing (beta)](#in-line-editing-beta) below to understand how to use each one.
+Since we show paired responses, the way you use them are slightly different than your standard AI coding tools!

 Step 3: This step is optional.
 If applicable, you can change what data is saved by Copilot Arena by following the instructions in ["Privacy Settings"](#privacy-settings).